 The school will discuss any concerns in relation to possible radicalisation with a child's parents in line with our safeguarding policies and procedures, unless there are specific reasons to believe that doing so will put the child at risk.
 Staff will remain alert to signs which may indicate radicalisation, such as changes in a child's behaviour, expression of radical views or attempts to seek to hide their views.
 Any concerns will be referred to the Designated Safeguarding Lead, in the same way as for other forms of abuse and reported in the same way.
 Where appropriate a referral may then be made to the Channel programme.
-Across the curriculum, the school will equip children with the skills needed to stay safe online and will promote fundamental British values to allow children to build their resilience to radicalisation, by teaching them to explore issues critically, to weigh up evidence, to debate and to make reasoned arguments.
+Across the curriculum, the school will equip children with the skills needed to stay safe online and will promote fundamental British values as part of SMSC to allow children to build their resilience to radicalisation, by teaching them to explore issues critically, to weigh up evidence, to debate and to make reasoned arguments.

-Peer on Peer Abuse
+Child on Child Abuse

 The school recognises that children are capable of abusing their peers and do not assume it is not happening if there are no reports.
 Abuse is abuse.
 It will not be tolerated or should not be dismissed as 'banter' or 'part of growing up'.
+As with all forms of abuse the occurrence of child-on child abuse is an infrigement of a child's human rights.
 All staff have a role in challenging inappropriate views and behaviours, as dismissing or tolerating them risks normalizing such behaviours.
-Cases of peer on peer abuse must therefore be alerted to the Designated Safeguarding Lead in the usual way via CPOM and all staff are aware of the procedures.
+Cases of child on child abuse must therefore be alerted to the Designated Safeguarding Lead in the usual way via CPOM and all staff are aware of the procedures.
 This can include (but is not limited to):

 - Bullying- including cyberbullying, prejudice-based and discriminatory bullying.
-Prejudice and discrimination are behaviours which cause a person to feel powerless, worthless or excluded originating from prejudices around belonging, identity and equality, for example, prejudices linked to disabilities, special educational needs, ethnic, cultural and religious backgrounds, gender and sexual identity. - physical abuse such as biting, hitting, kicking, shaking, hair pulling, online (encouraging/threatening physical action). - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which maybe standalone or part of a broader pattern of abuse. - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring another person to send sexual imagery or video content. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting taking a picture under a person's clothing without their permission, which is a criminal offence - initiation/hazing -a type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - abuse in intimate personal relationships between peers. - Online abuse- this can take the form of abusive, harassing, and misogynistic messages, the nonconsensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+Prejudice and discrimination are behaviours which cause a person to feel powerless, worthless or excluded originating from prejudices around belonging, identity and equality, for example, prejudices linked to disabilities, special educational needs, ethnic, cultural and religious backgrounds, gender and sexual identity. - physical abuse such as biting, hitting, kicking, shaking, hair pulling, online (encouraging/threatening physical action). - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which maybe standalone or part of a broader pattern of abuse. - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring another person to send sexual imagery or video content. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting taking a picture under a person's clothing without their permission, which is a criminal offence - initiation/hazing -a type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - abuse in intimate personal relationships between peers.

+Online abuse- this can take the form of abusive, harassing, and misogynistic messages, the nonconsensual sharing of indecent images(including nudes and semi nudes), especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.